Samuel L. Jackson

-Samuel Leroy Jackson (born December 21, 1948) is an American actor and producer.
-One of the most widely recognized actors of his generation, the films in which he has appeared have collectively grossed over $27 billion worldwide, making him the second highest-grossing actor of all time.
-The Academy of Motion Picture Arts and Sciences gave him an Academy Honorary Award in 2022 as "A cultural icon whose dynamic work has resonated across genres and generations and audiences worldwide".
+Samuel Leroy Jackson (born December 21, 1948) is an American actor and film producer.
+He is one of the most widely recognized actors of his generation.
+The films in which he has appeared have collectively grossed more than $27 billion worldwide, making him the highest-grossing actor of all time.
+In 2022, he received the Academy Honorary Award as "a cultural icon whose dynamic work has resonated across genres and generations and audiences worldwide".

-Jackson started his career on stage making his professional theatre debut in Mother Courage and her Children in 1980 at The Public Theatre.
-From 1981 to 1983 he originated the role of Private Louis Henderson in A Soldier's Play Off-Broadway.
+Jackson made his professional theater debut in Mother Courage and Her Children in 1980 at The Public Theater in New York City.
+From 1981 to 1983, he originated the role of Private Louis Henderson in Charles Fuller's A Soldier's Play off-Broadway.
 He also originated the role of Boy Willie in August Wilson's The Piano Lesson in 1987 at the Yale Repertory Theatre.
+He portrayed Martin Luther King Jr. in the Broadway play The Mountaintop (2011).
+He returned to Broadway in the 2022 revival of The Piano Lesson playing Doaker Charles, for which he received a Tony Award for Best Featured Actor in a Play nomination.

-He returned to the play in the 2022 Broadway revival playing Doaker Charles.
-Jackson early film roles include Coming to America (1988), Goodfellas (1990), Patriot Games (1992), Juice (1992), True Romance (1993), and Jurassic Park (1993), Menace II Society (1993), and Fresh (1994).
-His collaborations with Spike Lee led to greater prominence with films such as School Daze (1988), Do the Right Thing (1989), Mo' Better Blues (1990), Jungle Fever (1991), Oldboy (2013), and Chi-Raq (2015).
+Jackson's early film roles include Coming to America (1988), Juice (1992), True Romance (1993), Jurassic Park (1993), Menace II Society (1993), and Fresh (1994).
+His early collaborations with Spike Lee led to greater prominence with films such as School Daze (1988), Do the Right Thing (1989), Mo' Better Blues (1990), and Jungle Fever (1991).
+Jackson's breakout performance was as Jules Winnfield in Quentin Tarantino's crime drama Pulp Fiction (1994), for which he won the BAFTA Award for Best Actor in a Supporting Role and received a nomination for the Academy Award for Best Supporting Actor.
+He has continued to collaborate with Lee (Oldboy in 2013 and Chi-Raq in 2015) and Tarantino, with the latter including prominent roles in Jackie Brown (1997), Kill Bill: Volume 2 (2004), Django Unchained (2012), and The Hateful Eight (2015).